delta94/brandonskerritt.github.io/_posts/quotes.md

 When you want to succeed as bad as you want to breathe, then you’ll be successful

-What gets measured gets improved
+What gets measured gets improved.

+Life's battles dont always go to the stronger or faster man.
+Sooner or later the man who wins is the man who thinks he can.